9 Top-Rated Dual Fuel Generators: Which Best Dual Fuel Inverter Generator Is Best For You?

 Yes, it’s on the premium side of the list.
-But to be fair, the options on the list keep it down to under $1,200.
-Comparing it to other brands that reach the $3,000-$5,000 mark, these are the best dual fuel generators you can get.
+But to be fair, the options on the list cost as much as a brand-new smartphone.
+Comparing it to commercial options, these are the best dual fuel generators you can get.

 Your Guide To Buying The Best Dual Fuel Generator

 We’re going a bit technical with this section.
 But bear with us.
 If we don’t dive down and teach you these factors, you may end up overloading your generator.

 Dual fuel technology revolutionized the world of alternative energy.
 But it’s not really a new concept.
 Dual fuel power sources first started in the late 1800s (2).
 Mr. Rudolph Diesel (yes, THE Diesel) started mixing fuels to develop a more efficient fuel source.

 The dual-fuel capability of the generators on our lists gives you another fuel source option.
 It does not mix fuels.

 The most common type of dual-fuel generators is gasoline and propane.
 Others use diesel or natural gas.
 But those two options are less efficient or noisier and more of a safety risk.